firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-05.md

 If **/paper** appears to work when you test it manually, then it's time for a `rails grade` and a **/git** commit.

+#### Quiz Question

+- What is the difference between a local variable and an instance variable?
+- There is no difference, we just name them differently because they are in different files of the `app/` folder
+    - No, please carefully read the previous section.
+This is important!
+- An instance variable is only used one time and local variables are re-used.
+    - No, please carefully read the previous section.
+This is important!
+- Instance variables are available as long as the object they are called from exists.
+Local variables only exist in the scope that they are defined.
+    - Yes, and we define instance variables by pre-prending the name with an `@`-symbol.
+- Local variables are available as long as the object they are called from exists.
+Instance variables only exist in the scope that they are defined.
+    - No, please carefully read the previous section.
+This is important!
+{: .choose_best #instance_vs_local points="10" answer="3" }

 ### Completed Code

 ```ruby